The evolution of the radio luminosity function of group galaxies in COSMOS: The AGN and SFG contribution to the GG RLF

 We further calculate and plot the fractional contribution of AGN and SFGs which lie inside groups to the total RLF at 3 GHz (Fig.~\ref{fig:fraction_agn}), by replicating Fig.~\ref{fig:frac_lum}.
-The fraction was calculated by dividing the RLF of AGN and of SFGs inside galaxy groups to the total 3 GHz RLF.
+The fraction was calculated by dividing the RLF of AGN and of SFGs inside galaxy groups by the total 3 GHz RLF.
 The fractions per redshift bin are curved lines due to the total RLF being curved.
-We find that there is a significant contribution from group AGN and SFGs at redshifts $z <$ 1, and very little contribution above.
+We find that there is a significant contribution from group AGN and SFGs at redshifts $z <$ 1.6, and very little contribution above.
 We present the values for these fractions in Table~\ref{tab:agn_fraction}.
+For completeness, we calculate the fractional contribution of the AGN and SFG RLF to the GG and total RLFs in the case where the scaled-fit method is used.
+The fractions are also presented in Table~\ref{tab:fr_nums}.
+In Fig.~\ref{fig:fraction_agn} we overplot the fraction of AGN and SFG RLF to the GG RLF, where both RLFs were calculated using the scaled-fit method.
+The respective lines follow the scaled AGN and SFG distributions, where AGN contribute more to the total RLF at higher luminosities, while SFGs dominate at lower luminosities.
+We stress that the scaled method for AGN and SFGs inside galaxy groups in COSMOS, and given the current dataset, is an approximation.
+It assumes the total 3GHz RLF fits the sub-populations of AGN and SFGs inside galaxy groups.
+The reason for using a scaled fit is the smaller numbers of objects in galaxy groups compared to the total 3GHz sample.
+Ideally, with a larger sample of AGN and SFGs inside groups, an MCMC can provide a good fit to the sub-populations.
+Our analysis suggests that the total 3GHz RLF is not a good fit for individual populations inside galaxy groups and that the picture is more complicated than that.

-Additionally, we explore the fractional contribution of the AGN and SFGs inside GGs to the RLF of GGs, shown in Fig.~\ref{fig:fraction_agn} as dashed-dotted lines.
-The fraction was calculated by dividing the RLF of AGN and SFGs inside galaxy groups to the GG RLF.
-We get a constant value across all luminosities in Fig.~\ref{fig:fraction_agn} because the divided fits are both linear.
-The contribution of AGN RLF to the GG RLF is significant at the redshift bin $z_{\rm med}$ = 0.6 of around 45\% and at $z_{\rm med}$ = 0.8 with fraction around 30\%.
-The fraction in SFGs is around 20\% for $z_{\rm med}$ = 0.6 and $z_{\rm med}$ = 0.8, while at $z_{\rm med}$ = 0.3 it dominates the GG RLF.
-The excess we see in the fraction of SFGs at $z_{\rm med}$ = 0.3 can be explained by the linear fit being normalised to $10^{24} ~W ~Hz^{-1}$ and forced to have a slope of $\gamma$ = -0.75.
-For $z >$ 1 the contribution of AGN and SFGs to the GG RLF drops sharply and below 10\%.
-These findings suggest AGN inside groups significantly contribute to the RLF at redshifts between 0.4 $< z < $ 1.0, and SFGs contribute significantly at 0.07 $< z < $ 0.4.
+For the linear regression fit method we get a constant value across all luminosities in Fig.~\ref{fig:fraction_agn} because the divided fits are both linear.
+The contribution of AGN RLF to the GG RLF is significant at the redshift bin $z_{\rm med}$ = 0.6 of around 56\% and at $z_{\rm med}$ = 0.8 with fraction around 33\%, and dominates the GG RLF.
+The fraction in SFGs is around 20\% for $z_{\rm med}$ = 0.6 and $z_{\rm med}$ = 0.8, while at $z_{\rm med}$ = 1.2 the SFGs are dominating the GG RLF, with a fraction of 52\%.
+At $z_{\rm med}$ = 0.3 we also see enhanced contribution in both AGN and SFGs compared to the GG RLF.
+This can be explained by the linear regression fit being normalised to $10^{24}\rm ~W ~Hz^{-1}$ and forced to have a slope of $\gamma$ = -0.75.
+For $z >$ 1.6 the contribution of SFGs to the GG RLF drops sharply and below 1\%, while we do not have AGN above $z >$ 1.6.
+These findings suggest that both AGN and SFGs contribute to the GG RLF, with the AGN contribution peaking around $z \sim 1$.